 You can help minimise processing times by ensuring you provide everything we need when you lodge your application.

 What does it cost?

 For adults, an ordinary passport, valid for ten years, costs A$254.
 Applicants aged 75 and over can choose to have a five-year passport for half the cost (A$127).
 Children's passports are valid for five years and cost A$127.
-From January 2016, child applicants aged 16 or 17 will be issued with 10 year passports, which cost $254.
+Child applicants aged 16 or 17 are issued with 10-year passports, which cost A$254.

 Check with the nearest Australian diplomatic mission or consulate for fees in local currency.

 - Complete an application form